-You can easily imagine an ideal customer – they form the part of your target audience that is most likely to experience the biggest success with your product.
+You can easily imagine an ideal customer – they form the part of your B2B target market that is most likely to experience the biggest success with your product.
 They have the need and the budget and are ready to buy.

 While they are easy to imagine, you should be defining your ideal customer profile based on quantitive and qualitative data, not an active imagination.
 This doesn’t mean it needs to be difficult or expensive.
 The best way to start is to simply look at your current customers and see who gets the most value.

 Every ICP will contain different attributes and can be arrived at using different methods.
 The below should help you design your own process to arrive at the perfect customer profile, but you don’t need to follow every step if it doesn’t make sense in your industry.

 The most obvious, and easiest, place to start is your existing customers.
 Talk to client services and other customer-facing departments.
 Get a list of the happiest, most successful customers.